 Weight training has a bit of a bad reputation for some people.
 It seems to be a stereotype that weight training immediately leads to bulking up and becoming a towering mass of muscle, but that isn’t the case!
-Weight training comes with a vast array of exercises, which you can tailor it to suit your own needs rather than those of a bodybuilder.
-Here is why you should introduce weight training into your routine:
+Weight training comes with a vast array of exercises, which you can tailor to suit your own needs rather than those of a bodybuilder.
+Here is why you should introduce weight training in to your routine:

-Increasing Functional strength
+Increasing Functional Strength

 The first benefit to mention is your functional strength.
 You, of course, use your muscles all day, no matter what you are doing.
 That’s how the human body can move.
 One great thing about weight training is that it can make your training better, but you can see the benefits outside of it too.
-Activities will get easier and you will probably even impress yourself as daily routines become more natural with your new muscle strength!
+Activities will get easier, and you will probably even impress yourself as daily routines become more natural with your new muscle strength!
 Compound exercises like deadlifts, squats, bench presses and pull-ups are probably the most significant contributors to this, but anything you do will have a positive impact!

-Improving Balance and stability
+Improving Balance and Stability

 As you build muscle mass in your body, there’s another exciting benefit to look at.
-Muscle mass requires a higher caloric intake to maintain than most types of tissue in your body.
+Muscle mass requires a higher caloric intake to maintain than most tissue types in your body.
 This means it’s excellent for your metabolism.
 Your resting energy expenditure rises, and that means that you burn more calories in a day just by keeping things ticking over.
 That can be a useful tool for you to have under your belt when you’re losing weight and trying to cut fat.

 Wider Benefits of Weight Training

 Finally, the benefits of weight training still involve the benefits of exercising in general.
 There are more than you know, and they range from mental health benefits to social benefits.
 There’s something for everyone, and you’ll likely see that as time goes on, you’re doing what’s best for your body.
 Your heart health improves, and so does your lung function, and there are benefits even for your brain.
-Find what you enjoy and make the most of it!
+So find what you enjoy and make the most of it!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.